xuzhengyi1995/Renta_Downloader/README.md

     The URL is finished with **index.view**, here we use the manga [魔法使いの嫁](https://dre-viewer.papy.co.jp/sc/view_jsimg2/sample/9-265205-84/FIX001/index.view).

     This is the URL of the **魔法使いの嫁**: <https://dre-viewer.papy.co.jp/sc/view_jsimg2/sample/9-265205-84/FIX001/index.view>

+    **If you want to download ebookrenta, just do the same thing but change the url to the ebookrenta:<http://us-dre4.ebookrenta.com/sc/view_jsimg2_en/3a2d4f07050062a785/9-671847-84/rbc1002/index.view>**

     Just copy this URL to the `url` in _main.py_.